 The MARS 6 with MARSXpress vessels was able to completely digest all samples in mixed batches.
-Figure 3 shows a representative temperature/power curve where the programmed temperature of 210 °C was achieved and held for 15 minutes.
-The bar graph in the image shows that all vessels reached the same temperature top ensure complete digestion of every sample.
+Figure 3 Shows a representative temperature/ power curve where the programmed temperature of 200 °C and held that temperature for 15 minutes.
+The bar graph in the image shows that all vessels reached the same temperature to ensure complete digestion of every sample.